-Regardless of submitting a resignation letter, an employer often finds him/her in a position to overthink about the matter and decides that they want to keep the current job or not.
+Regardless of submitting a resignation letter, an employer often finds him/her in a position to overthink the matter and decides that they want to keep the current job or not.
+This is when then think whether to retract a resignation letter or not?

 Retracting a resignation letter does not always work, but there are ways that an employer could use to nullify the resignation on time.

-Usually, this happens when a valued employee of the company has handed a resignation letter and the manager would try to compromise with the employee.
+Usually, this happens when a valued employee of the company was handed a resignation letter and the manager would try to compromise with the employee.
 This includes promotion offers and location changes etc.

 Retraction Letter Meaning:

-Retraction letter in its literal form is defined as a public statement or a letter that ceases, prevents, stops, withdraws or refutes the original statement and blocks the original statement from taking effect.
+Retraction letter in its literal form defines as a public statement or a letter that ceases, prevents, stops, withdraws or refutes the original statement and blocks the original statement from taking effect.

 Resignation in the corporate world is done to end a relationship between the employer and the employee if there is any kind of disagreement in the working terms, thus bringing the contract to an end.